berkeleynerd/crafting-an-interpreter-with-dart/README.md

 ### Prerequisites

-I develop on an OS X machine, but any POSIX system should work too.
-With a little extra effort, you should be able to get this working on Windows as well, though I can't help you out much.
+This code is being developed on an OS X machine, but any POSIX system should work too.
+With a little extra effort, you should be able to get this working on Windows as well.
+I recommend using WSL.

 Most of the work is orchestrated by make.
 The build scripts, test runner, and other utilities are all written in [Dart][].
 Instructions to install Dart are [here][install].
 Once you have Dart installed and on your path, run: